jouwdan/CREM-docs/topic-01/topic.md

-# ESP32 & DHT22 Setup
+# Hardware Setup

-This topic shows the basic set up of the remote temperature sensors
+This topic shows how to set up the hardware for the CREM project